sailpoint-oss/developer.sailpoint.com/docs/api/patch-requests.md

 ## PATCH requests

-You can use the IdentityNow APIs to update existing resources.
+You can use the Identity Security Cloud APIs to update existing resources.
 Many of the APIs offer multiple ways to do so:

 - You can send a **PUT** request to replace the existing resource with a new one.
 For example, if you wanted to update one of John Doe's source accounts, you could use the [Put Account](https://developer.sailpoint.com/docs/api/v3/put-account) endpoint to replace John Doe's existing source account with a new one.
 This is a viable way to update a resource, but it requires you to update the entire resource each time.